kristofvl/AdvancedCPP/README.md

 # AdvancedCPP
 A collection of lecture slides and code from the Advanced Programming in C++ class.
+University of Siegen students can log in to the [Moodle page](https://moodle.uni-siegen.de/course/view.php?id=34345)

 The lecture slides are update here in real-time https://docs.google.com/presentation/d/135ddC7r_z0iJaDsG9pqBxWZ0PFgxYG8ZoBCeQWuA7EQ/edit?usp=sharing